headercom

 The consolidation of debts and the settlement of debts have very different approaches.
 Debt consolidation loan means finding a new loan with which the outstanding obligations are paid off and the consolidated loan is secured, emphasising the effortless payment schedule and, if possible, the lower interest rates.
 This process is meant to assist people in having an easier time managing their debts and can thus be helpful because clients get to pay less per month and fewer interest charges.
 On the other hand, debt settlement aims to arrange with credit companies to reduce the total amount of money owed.
 Instead of paying for the debts and their implementation, this approach aims to lower the actual debts.

 Debt consolidation may also be more accessible, as it generally entails the management of procuring a fresh loan to be used to repay outstanding loans.
-After the new loan is opened, the borrower only pays one monthly instalment towards this loan.
+After the new loan is opened, the borrower only pays one monthly installment towards this loan.
 Debt negotiation aims to receive a decreased amount of the overall debt, therefore being a more complicated and risky process.

 Impact on Credit Score